 Step 7: Windows and Office as a Service This represents a major shift in the way you maintain users’ desktop real-estate.
 With this move to Windows 10 and Office 365 ProPlus you can move to managing Windows and Office as a service.
 In place of a massive shift in technology every few years, you will continually be bringing new capabilities, experiences, and protections to your user.
 Semi-annual feature updates deliver new capabilities in the Fall and Spring of each year, while monthly cumulative Quality Updates will contain security, reliability, and bug fixes.
 While you can opt to deploy the Office 2019 client, we strongly recommend you to move to Office 365 ProPlus.
 This follows a similar service plan to Windows so your users get updates to the Office apps on a regular basis too.

 Step 8: User Communications and Training This last step is critical to driving usage of new capabilities for enhancing teamwork, communications, security, and more.
 Before broad deployment is targeted to users outside early adopter rings, we recommend you roll out user communication and training.
 This will help drive desired changes in how people use new capabilities in Office, Windows, or other line of business apps and services.
 To assist, we provide free online training via Microsoft FastTrack.
 Plus, we’ve published free sample communication plans and timelines together with email, social, and intranet templates to help with your rollout of Windows 10.
 As a Microsoft 365 or Office 365 organization, your organization may also be eligible for and direct support.

-Now you know what’s new and different, and we have walked through our recommended deployment process wheel.
-With this taste for the end-to-end guidance and tools available for you to make the shift a modern desktop, let’s get started.
+Now you know what’s new and different in Windows 10 and Office 365 ProPlus, and we have walked through our recommended deployment process wheel.
+With this taste for the end-to-end guidance and tools available for you to make the shift to Windows 10 and Office 365 ProPlus, let’s get started.